What to Do in Danang, Vietnam

 If you are in Danang, it is a must to spend a couple of days to rest and relax at the many stunning beaches in the city.
 Danang beaches have earned many accolades such as being featured by Forbes as one of the most alluring beaches in the world.
 No amount of words can completely convey the beauty of the flawless white sand, the sparkling blue water reflecting the summer cloudless blue sky, the charming coconut trees along the beaches and the peaceful feelings of just lying around reading a book under the sun.

 At the beach, besides swimming, there is an abundance of other sports and activities that you can find suitable for your taste.
-In the afternoon, especially during the summer, the beaches are usually packed with people, local and foreigners alike, coming to play soccer, volleyball, jogging and other sports.
+In the afternoon, especially during the summer, the beaches are usually packed with people, local and foreigners alike, coming to jog and to play soccer, volleyball, and other sports.
 For people who are into extreme sports, Danang beaches are also a good place to enjoy surfing, paragliding, and parachuting.
-The fairly consistent and surfable waves of Non Nuoc Beach combining with a fairly cheap living cost make Danang become increasingly popular among surfers and backpackers.
-In addition, Son Tra Beach is a great place to go snorkeling with grotesque coral reefs comprising of more than 40 types of corals.
+The fairly consistent and surfable waves of Non Nuoc Beach combined with a fairly cheap cost of living make Danang become increasingly popular among surfers and backpackers.
+In addition, Son Tra Beach is a great place to go snorkeling with colorful coral reefs comprised of more than 40 types of corals.

 Only about 13km from the city center is Son Tra Peninsula, a place where you can experience the true calling of nature.
 Son Tra is thought of as a blessing on Danang from heaven.
 It is designated as a national park because it is home to thousands of species of fauna and flora.
 The way to Son Tra is worth a trip in itself, going along the most beautiful streets along the beach in Danang.
 As you drive up the mountain, the weather cools down and the views become more and more exciting.
 From Ban Co Peak (Chess Board Peak) where a legend claimed that fairies descended to play chess and behold the stunning view of the nature, you can get a glimpse of the whole Danang city, the magnificent beaches and Danang Bay.
 Watching sunrise or sunset here is also a special occasion.